The IAN Genetics Project: Using the Web to Overcome the Lack of Genetic Samples in Autism Research

 Catching Up: A Simple Way for Families to Provide Samples

-Now, we hope to make it easier for families of children with ASDs to provide the genetic samples needed to advance autism research.
-People across the United States who have joined IAN -- the nation's largest autism research project -- can register online to provide a genetic sample.
+Now, we hope to make it easier for individuals with ASD and their families to provide the genetic samples needed to advance autism research.
+People across the United States who have joined IAN Research -- the nation's largest autism research project -- can register online to provide a genetic sample.
 They then receive lab forms by e-mail and arrange for a blood draw locally.
 They do not need to bring insurance cards or money to the blood draw as the study pays for the lab work.
 The lab sends the blood sample to the study team.
 Later, DNA is extracted and becomes part of a new collection of genetic information for autism research.

 A valuable collection of genetic samples for autism research will be created quickly without bringing entire families into clinics for intensive interviews and evaluations.